-During the year the Charity paid Monica Blake (Trustee) £50 (in the previous year: £200), Julia Lafferty (Trustee) £300 (in the previous year: nil), Margaret Willes (Trustee) £300 (in the previous year: nil) for professional services provided.
+During the year the Charity did not make any payments to Trustees.
+In the previous year it paid Monica Blake (Trustee) £50, Julia Lafferty (Trustee) £300, and Margaret Willes (Trustee) £300 for professional services provided.

 14. Legal status

 The Company is limited by guarantee and has no share capital.
 The liability of each member in the event of a winding up is limited to £1.